Gauravvashishta/Explore-Azure-Storage-Service/Page 2: Create storage account.md

     ![](./Images/create.png)

-It will take few minutes to deploy the account.
+It will take few minutes to deploy the storage account.